 Fabric and Other Supplies

 NOTE: The variation is because of the optional bias cut for the neck tie.
 If you’d like to cut on the bias, purchase the larger amount.
-And – of course you’d need to split the yardage to account for the pocket and ruffle: ONE 11″ wide x 13″ high rectangle for the pocket and ONE 14″ x WOF (width of fabric) strip for the bottom ruffle.
+And – of course you’ll need to split the yardage to account for the pocket and ruffle if you wish to use the double-fabric option of our second sample: ONE 11″ wide x 13″ high rectangle for the pocket and ONE 14″ x WOF (width of fabric) strip for the bottom ruffle.

 - ¾ yard of lightweight fusible interfacing for the pocket, neck strap and bodice

 - 2½ yards (one package) of coordinating piping; we used Wrights Maxi Piping

 - Two 1″ overall buckles; we used Dritz Overall Buckles with No-Sew Buttons

 - All purpose thread to match fabric